Aidan-Windebank/social-network-api/README.md

 ## Purpose of Assignment
 - The main focus of this assignment was to create a working back-end for a social media web application.
-- This web app is seeding with dummy users, thoughts, and reactions to test all of the back-end routing with the server.
+- This web app is seeded with dummy users, thoughts, and reactions to test all of the back-end routing with the server.
 - This app will have working GET routes for finding all thoughts and users, and also finding thoughts and users by their unique ID.
 - There will also be routes to create, update and delete both thoughts and users by ID.
 - Finally, there will be working routes for adding and deleting friends, and reactions with this web application.